HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol.md

 2. The “read standards” screen will be displayed.
 Press Read Standards to proceed.
 Wipe down S1 tube with kimwipe and insert it into the sample chamber, close the lid, then press read standard.
 When the reading is complete (~3 seconds), remove S1.
 Repeat the same process with S2 for the standard 2 reading.

 3. Press run samples.
 On the assay screen, select 2 μL and then set the units to ng/μL.
-4. Wipe down the sample tube with kimwipe and insert into the sample chamber, close the lid, and read tube.
+4. Wipe down the sample tube with kimwipe and insert it into the sample chamber, close the lid, and read the tube.
 The instrument displays the results on the assay screen.
 The top value (in large font) is the concentration of the original sample.
 The bottom value is the dilution concentration.
 Make sure the chamber door is closed when sample reading is underway.
 Repeat until all samples are quantified.

 ### Basic Troubleshooting Guide